Napa Valley Vine Trail’s St. Helena-to-Calistoga segment breaks ground

 The trail will also pass through Bothe-Napa Valley State Park, where officials attended Tuesday’s ceremonial groundbreaking.

-Rep. Mike Thompson of St. Helena said the trail will have economic, health and safety benefits.
+Rep. Mike Thompson of St. Helena said at the Tuesday groundbreaking that the trail will have economic, health and safety benefits.
 He said Napa County has a higher than normal rate of car accidents involving pedestrians and cyclists, ranking eighth in California.

 People are also reading…